Thursday, 31 December 2015

 Jamie and I disagree about which of us recommended The Martian to the other but we both agree that we thoroughly enjoyed the book, as did James.
 When I read it I felt that it was crying out to be made into a film, and so it has been.

 Last night James, Ally and I went to see it at Coatbridge Showcase Cinema, one of our old haunts when the boys were wee.
-In those days it was quite novel, one of the new, out-of-town cinema complexes, of which there are now many.
+In those days it was quite novel, one of the first of the new, out-of-town cinema complexes, of which there are now many.
 It's a while since we have been there and I was gratified to see that it is still smart and well maintained, with a coffee bar where I got an excellent Americano to sustain me through the film.
 Despite having read the book, I was on the edge of my seat during the action scenes, which were well done.
-Matt Damin is not a handsome man (in my opinion) but he is s good actor and did justice to the part.
+Matt Damon is not my favourite actor, but he is very good in this film and did justice to the part.

 Season of Mists and Dinosaurs